techieJarek/coding-problems/README.md

 [**SerializeDeserializeBST.java**](https://github.com/techieJarek/coding-problems/blob/master/SerializeDeserializeBST.java) - Design an algorithm to serialize and deserialize a binary search tree.

 [**UniquePaths.java**](https://github.com/techieJarek/coding-problems/blob/master/UniquePaths.java) - A robot is located at the top-left corner of a m x n grid.
 The robot can only move either down or right at any point in time.
 The robot is trying to reach the bottom-right corner of the grid.
 How many possible unique paths are there?

+[**RangeSumOfBST**](https://github.com/techieJarek/coding-problems/blob/master/RangeSumOfBST.java) - Given the root node of a binary search tree, return the sum of values of all nodes with value between L and R (inclusive).
+The binary search tree is guaranteed to have unique values.